 SUMR scholars earn $15/hour during the summer months for a time commitment of 40 hours/week.
 Students work with their mentors to devise a schedule that can be flexible to work around other employment.

 Visit our SUMR Scholars page to learn about the current and past cohorts.

 Please contact Joanne Levy.

 Since 2000, more than 300 scholars have participated in the program.

 In 2019, we celebrated two decades of SUMR.
 Visit the anniversary page to see how we celebrated the history and future of the program.

-The SUMR Program is supported by Penn LDI; Health Care Management Department of the Wharton School; Deputy Dean’s Office of the Wharton School; Wharton Summer Program for Undergraduate Research (SPUR); Perelman School of Medicine Department of Medical Ethics and Health Policy; Office of Inclusion and Diversity; Center for Clinical Epidemiology and Biostatistics (CCEB); Department of Anesthesiology and Critical Care; Department of Radiology; Center of Health Economics of Treatment Interventions for Substance Use Disorder, HCV, and HIV (CHERISH); Center for Health Incentives and Behavioral Economics (CHIBE); Palliative and Advanced Illness Research Center (PAIR); Penn Injury Science Center (PISC); Penn Dental; Eli Lilly and Company; PolicyLab at Children’ s Hospital of Philadelphia; VA Center for Health Equity Research and Promotion (CHERP); and the faculty mentors’ research grants.
+The SUMR Program is supported by Penn LDI; Health Care Management Department of the Wharton School; Deputy Dean’s Office of the Wharton School; Wharton Summer Program for Undergraduate Research (SPUR); Perelman School of Medicine Department of Medical Ethics and Health Policy; Office of Inclusion and Diversity; the Department of Biostatistics, Epidemiology & Informatics; Center for Clinical Epidemiology and Biostatistics (CCEB); Department of Anesthesiology and Critical Care; Department of Radiology; Center of Health Economics of Treatment Interventions for Substance Use Disorder, HCV, and HIV (CHERISH); Center for Health Incentives and Behavioral Economics (CHIBE); Palliative and Advanced Illness Research Center (PAIR); Penn Injury Science Center (PISC); Penn Dental; Eli Lilly and Company; PolicyLab at Children’ s Hospital of Philadelphia; VA Center for Health Equity Research and Promotion (CHERP); and the faculty mentors’ research grants.